 Dr. Nwachukwu has extensive experience caring for athletes.
-He currently serves as a medical consultant to the National Basketball Player's Association (NBPA).
+He currently serves as a Team Physician with New York Red Bulls and he is a medical consultant to the National Basketball Player's Association (NBPA).
 He has been a team physician for the Chicago Bulls, Chicago White Sox, and DePaul Athletics.
 As an undergraduate at Columbia, Dr. Nwachukwu was a four-year starter on the men's basketball team and as such, has a passion for working with athletes and individuals motivated to stay in the game.

 Dr. Nwachukwu's clinical and research interests are focused on returning athletes to sport as well as joint preservation.
 Specific areas and procedures include: hip arthroscopy, hip labral repair and reconstruction, anterior cruciate ligament reconstruction and repair, articular cartilage repair and transplantation, meniscus repair & transplantation, arthroscopic shoulder stabilization/labrum repair and arthroscopic rotator cuff repair.
 Dr. Nwachukwu has researched joint preservation techniques and incorporates stem cells and biologics in the management of musculoskeletal disorders.